sybrex/django-instagram-profile/README.rst

 django-instagram-profile
 ========================
-A Django application that allows to fetch individual Instagram user profile media data save into database.
+A Django application that allows to fetch individual Instagram user profile media data and save into database.
-Instagram media is managed using Django admin console
+Instagram media is managed using Django admin console.
+[Demo](https://viktors.info/logbook)

 Requirements
 ------------